GopinathBalaji/cs598DLH-tpc-LoS/bdeleon2/eICU_preprocessing/README.md

 3) Replace the eICU_path in `paths.json` to a convenient location in your computer, and do the same for `eICU_preprocessing/create_all_tables.sql` using find and replace for
 `'/Users/emmarocheteau/PycharmProjects/TPC-LoS-prediction/eICU_data/'`.
 Leave the extra '/' at the end.

-4) In your terminal, navigate to the project directory, then type the following commands:
+4) In your terminal, navigate to the bdeleon2 directory, then type the following commands:

     ```
     psql 'dbname=eicu user=eicu options=--search_path=eicu'